 The keyword here is “indexed traffic”.
-Websites that publish to their blog between 1-3 times per week are proven to have significantly more traffic than sites that don’t blog.
+Websites that publish to their blog between 1-3 times per week are proven to have significantly more traffic on average than sites that don’t blog.
 Indexed traffic is traffic that can be measured with enterprise data tools like Amazon’s Alexa suite or Quantcast, which is the industry standard for collecting traffic statistics from people’s browsers.
 While it’s not exact, measured across millions of different websites, certain patterns are undeniable; namely, that blogging almost always equals significantly more traffic.

 Fact #2 of 3:

 My Insights On This:

 This raises an important question, and it's one you should ask yourself as well: “I’m getting more traffic, but are those blog visitors doing anything for me?”
-This data shows that not only does blogging result in significantly higher traffic, but the amount of new leads those businesses are receiving are actually proportionate to their new traffic increase.
+This data shows that not only does blogging result in significantly higher traffic, but the number of new leads those businesses are receiving is actually proportionate to their new traffic increase.
 To put it simply, blog posts visitors tend to correlate with an increase in visitors intending to buy.

 Fact #3 of 3:

 My Insights On This:

 Building a blog presence takes time, and many businesses don’t have the time, patience, or budget for it.
 It’s very much a long-term strategy, unlike the instant-gratification results many new marketers are getting from pay per click ads on Facebook or Google.